Xue-Zhiming-Bruce/XGBoost-Model-for-Cardio-Prediction/README.md

 * F1-Score: ~0.7373

 On the test set, the model achieved an ROC AUC of ~0.80 and a Brier Score of ~0.1842.
 The feature importance analysis highlighted systolic blood pressure (`ap_hi`), cholesterol levels (`cholesterol_3`), and age as the top predictors.
 The weight tuning successfully increased recall compared to an unweighted model, aligning with the goal of minimizing missed diagnoses in a medical context.

-## How to Use

-(Assuming the code is available in a repository)
-1. Clone the repository.
-2. Install the required libraries (e.g., using `pip install -r requirements.txt`).
-3. Ensure the `cardio_train.csv` dataset is accessible.
-4. Run the Jupyter Notebook or Python script to reproduce the analysis and model training.